alexanderop/event-bus-vue-example/README.md

 - Slightly more setup than a simple event bus
 - May be overkill for very simple use cases

-**Use when:** You need state management alongside event communication, or want the most maintainable solution.
+**Use when:** You need state management alongside event communication, or want DevTools integration.

 ### 3. **Composables with Reactive State**
 Create a composable that returns reactive state and methods.